bjoern-janson/adaptive-metric-compiler/salience.md

 The same observation may possess high salience under one objective and negligible salience under another.

-For example,
+For example:

 - a medical image may be highly salient to a radiologist,
 - nearly irrelevant to a financial trading system.

-AMP therefore models salience as a property of the interaction between
+AMP therefore models salience as a property of the interaction between:

 - the observation,
 - the agent,